-Unified Chambers and Associates, led by Advocate Subodh Bajpai (Senior Partner, LLM, MBA from XLRI Jamshedpur), provides specialist debt recovery legal services in Mangalore, Karnataka.
-With over 25 years of exclusive practice in debt recovery law and more than 500 appearances before Debt Recovery Tribunals across India, Advocate Bajpai is one of India's most experienced debt recovery lawyers.
-The firm appears before DRT Bangalore (jurisdiction) for DRT proceedings, handles SARFAESI enforcement of secured assets in Mangalore, manages cheque bounce litigation under Section 138 NI Act before District Court Dakshina Kannada, and pursues IBC insolvency proceedings before the NCLT for corporate debtors.
+Unified Chambers and Associates, led by Advocate Subodh Bajpai (Senior Partner, LLM, MBA XLRI), and our partner-led team of advocates and associates provide specialist debt recovery legal services in Mangalore, Karnataka.
+The firm's practice has handled 500+ DRT appearances across India and serves as panel counsel for banks, NBFCs, ARCs, and corporate creditors.
+The team appears before DRT Bangalore (jurisdiction) for DRT proceedings, handles SARFAESI enforcement of secured assets in Mangalore, manages cheque bounce litigation under Section 138 NI Act before District Court Dakshina Kannada, and pursues IBC Section 7 / Section 9 insolvency proceedings before the NCLT for institutional and corporate creditors.

-Banks, NBFCs, ARCs, and corporate creditors in Mangalore and across Karnataka seeking the best debt recovery lawyer engage Unified Chambers for concentrated specialist expertise across every debt recovery statute and forum.
+Banks, NBFCs, ARCs, and corporate creditors in Mangalore and across Karnataka engage Unified Chambers for specialist expertise for concentrated specialist expertise across every debt recovery statute and forum.

 Debt recovery in Mangalore is pursued across multiple specialised forums, each governed by a distinct statute.
 The Debt Recovery Tribunal (DRT Bangalore (jurisdiction)) handles claims by banks and financial institutions exceeding Rs 20 lakhs under the RDDB Act 1993.
 SARFAESI enforcement for secured assets does not require any court intervention — the bank can take possession after a 60-day notice period.
 Cheque bounce complaints under Section 138 NI Act are filed before the Magistrate at District Court Dakshina Kannada.
 IBC petitions for corporate insolvency are filed at the NCLT.
 Writ petitions challenging tribunal orders go to Karnataka High Court.